-We cannot comment on your behaviors or feelings related to this topic, since you indicated (by choosing "neither") that you did not feel represented by any of the available options.
+We cannot comment on your thinking, behaviors, or feelings about this topic since you indicated (by choosing "neither") that you did not find yourself represented by any of the available options.

-There is a tacit pressure to act promptly and focus on that which needs immediate attention.
+There is definitely a tacit pressure to act promptly and focus on that which needs immediate attention.
 This is very important, and there are many circumstances where this way of responding is the optimal, or even the only one that matters.
 A fire in the house, for example.
 We can sense the urgency and it is not a good idea to pause and reflect on the long-term implications of the fire.

-But for many daily decisions, the context is different, and yet we still prioritize short term thinking, often without even pondering any medium- or long-term impacts of what we are doing.
+But for many daily decisions the context is different, and yet we still prioritize short-term thinking, often without even weighing any medium- or long-term impacts of what we are doing.
 The stream of life, our colleagues, perhaps everyone with whom we interact takes for granted that we "all" act this way.